sdrobertw/devicetree-specification/source/introduction.rst

 ..
 FIXME cgt - Rephrase the following?

-This specification is targeted towards the requirements of embedded systems.
-An embedded system typically consists of system hardware, an operating system, and application software that are custom designed to perform a fixed, specific set of tasks.
-This is unlike general purpose computers, which are designed to be customized by a user with a variety of software and I/O devices.
-Other characteristics of embedded systems may include:
+This specification should help to clarify all embedded system requirements.
+Typically, an embedded system consists of system hardware, an operating system, and custom applications software designed to perform a fixed, specific set of tasks.
+Unlike general purpose computers, designed to be customized by a user with a variety of software and I/O devices, the embedded system can be characterized as follows:

 *  a fixed set of I/O devices, possibly highly customized for the application